 - Selected municipal and State of Connecticut agencies and commissions; selected U.S. government agencies and commissions

 - Quasi-public/private agencies (A public traded company partially owned or at least guaranteed by a government for some purpose thought to benefit the community)

-- Nursing homes, residential care homes, assisted living facilities, continuing care facilities, hospitals, home health care providers, adult day centers, and non-medical home care providers licensed or registered by the state, or an agency designated by the State of Connecticut
+- Nursing homes, residential care homes, assisted living facilities, continuing care facilities, hospitals, home health care agencies, adult day centers, and non-medical home care agencies licensed or registered by an agency designated by the State of Connecticut

 - Public and private housing providers that offer subsidized or below market rent apartments

 - Sober living facilities, recovery homes, and halfway houses that are approved by the National Alliance for Recovery Residences (NARR) and/or Connecticut Alliance of Recovery Residences as a business or nonprofit entity, and authorized by a city/town to operate this type of facility